kennysmithed/oels2020/oels_practical_wk6.md

 This week we are going to look at a bit more of the [Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/index.html), and then look at code for a simple word learning / frequency learning experiment based on the Ferdinand et al. (2019) paper we read this week.
 This builds on the self-paced reading experiment in that it uses nested timelines and functions to construct trials which have a fairly complex structure.
 It also requires randomisation and contingent trials (what the participant sees on one trial depends on what they did at the previous trial), so we need to introduce some infrastructure to do that.
 Finally, I'll add some code to filter experiment data (dropping all the clutter that jspsych records) and record the important data on the server at the end of the experiment, rather than just dumping it to the screen.

 Remember, as usual the idea is that you do as much of this as you can on your own (might be none of it, might be all of it) and then come to the practical drop-in sessions or use the chat on Teams to get help with stuff you need help with.
+There is quite a lot of new technical content this week, next week will hopefully be a bit less intense!

 ## Tutorial content